 Replace your old Hotmail address with another email address in all online services that are associated with it.

 You should make sure that none of your online accounts are linked to the unwanted Hotmail address before you delete the account.
 You will have to go through all services associated with the old hotmail.com email address one by one and replace the address there.

 Let other people know that you will be deleting your Hotmail email account soon.

 Your account will continue to receive emails during the 30 or 60 days waiting period, even if you don’t sign in to it.
 You can use this period to notify people in your contact list that your Hotmail address is no longer in use and will be deleted soon.
-To do that, you can create an automatic reply.
+To do that, you can send a batch email or you can create an automatic reply.

 You can also automatically forward emails from Hotmail to another email address during this time.

 Note that after your Hotmail email account is deleted permanently, automated rules will no longer work.